Electrocardiograph Technician

 Program Outcomes

-Upon completion of the electrocardiograph technician program, the graduate will be able to:
+Upon completion of the electrocardiograph technician program, you will be able to:

 - Demonstrate knowledge of human body structure, function and pathology.